The BCA Center: History

-The Ethan Allen Firehouse is a community landmark in downtown Burlington.
+The Ethan Allen Firehouse is a historic building located in downtown Burlington.
 It was designed by local architect A.B.
-Fisher and completed in 1889.
-With an 85-foot bell tower, the Firehouse ranked as the tallest building in Burlington in 1889.
-It began its life as home to the Ethan Allen Engine Company No. 4, one of Burlington’s seven volunteer fire departments.
-In 1927 the Burlington Police Department took over the building for 40 years.
+Fisher and completed in 1889, serving as home to the Ethan Allen Engine Company No. 4, one of Burlington's volunteer fire departments.
+In 1927, the building was acquired by the Burlington Police Department, and later, in 1967, it became unoccupied and fell into disrepair.

-After the police department moved to South Winooski Avenue in 1967, it was unoccupied for two years and fell into a state of disrepair.
-The building was scheduled for demolition in 1973 but community interest compelled the Board of Aldermen to stop the demolition plans and put those funds towards the stabilization of the building.

-A number of service operations took up residence there in the years that followed, including the offices of U.S. Senator Patrick Leahy, and the University of Vermont’s Church Street Center.
+In 1973, the building was slated for demolition, but due to community interest, the Board of Aldermen decided to halt the demolition and allocate funds for its stabilization.
+Over the years, various organizations utilized the space, including the offices of U.S. Senator Patrick Leahy and the University of Vermont's Church Street Center.

-BCA first began developing the concept of an arts center in 1995, soon after the Firehouse Gallery moved into half of the ground floor.
-The Ethan Allen Firehouse was selected for this concept.
+In 1995, the Burlington City Arts (BCA) began developing the concept of an arts center, and the Firehouse Gallery moved into half of the ground floor.
+The Ethan Allen Firehouse was eventually chosen to house this arts center.